 |Dependent on the size and weight of your pet.||$850-$3000|

 How Long Does it Take to Organize Pet Travel or Relocation to Singapore?

-If your travel dates are non-negotiable, it’s best to have a boarding facility or caretaker lined up for your pet(s) in your current location in case there’s a delay before they can check-in at the quarantine facility and you have to depart before they do.
+If your travel dates are non-negotiable, it’s best to have a boarding facility or caretaker lined up for your pet(s) in your current location in case there’s a delay before they can check in at the quarantine facility.
+You have to depart before they do.

 More Singapore Pet Relocation Resources

 - Singapore: When Is My Pet's Move Date Confirmed?

 - Summer & Holiday Pet Travel to Singapore